Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: -decorated 2-ribbons:

-which only ever have any hope of being an equivalence (of additive monoidal internal categories) if (i) no non-trivial quantum deformations occur and (ii) all of the Yoneda-type embeddings (\textbf{Propositions \ref{yoneda}, \ref{cylinderembeddings}}) are equivalences.
-As one expects, the only known case where this happens is when $\mathbb{G}$ is finite, in which case we obtain the \textbf{4d 2-group Dijkgraaf-Witten theory} \cite{Yetter:1993dh,Martins:2006hx,Bullivant:2016clk,Delcamp:2017pcw,Bochniak:2020vil}, instead of 2-Chern-Simons theory.
+which can possibly be an equivalence (of monoidal categories) if (i) no non-trivial quantum deformations occur and (ii) all of the Yoneda-type embeddings (\textbf{Propositions \ref{yoneda}, \ref{cylinderembeddings}}) are equivalences.
+As one expects, the only known case where this happens is when $\mathbb{G}$ is finite in the Morita context of $\mathsf{2Vect}$, not $\mathsf{Meas}$.
+In which case, we obtain the \textbf{4d 2-group Dijkgraaf-Witten theory} \cite{Yetter:1993dh,Martins:2006hx,Bullivant:2016clk,Delcamp:2017pcw,Bochniak:2020vil}, instead of 2-Chern-Simons theory.
 Such Djkgraaf-Witten TQFTs appear in the study of topological phases of matter, which explains why many condensed matter literature \cite{Wen:2019,Kapustin:2013uxa,Chen2z:2023,Else:2017yqj,Wang:2016rzy,Wan:2014woa,PUTROV2017254,Kong:2020wmn,walker2012} can get away with reading off the fusion and braiding properties of the underlying anomaly-free non-degenerate gapped state directly from the action. \end{rmk}

 We will actually need $\widehat{\C}_q(\mathbb{G}^P)$ to be monoidal later, in order to keep track of more geometric data.
 Such a monoidal structure can be induced from the internal coproduct functor $\Delta_h$ on $\C_q(\mathbb{G}^P)$, but we shall introduce a modified version explicitly in \S \ref{monoidality}.